 Student loan debt is a problem.
 Collectively, 43 million Americans owe more than $1.6 trillion on federal student loans.
 That works out to an average of over $37,000 per borrower.
-The average is skewed, however; the median debt is somewhat lower.
+The average is skewed to a degree, but the median debt is somewhat lower.
 Approximately one-third of the debt is held by about 7 percent of borrowers who owe more than $100,000 each.

 The Context of Student Debt

 This has not always been the case.
 The cost of public education has risen faster than the cost of private education, and the debt numbers are not dramatically different.
-You may not be saving money by sending your child to a state school — not anymore, not in all states.
+You may not be saving money by sending your child to a state school — at least not anymore and not in all states.
 The sticker price may be a lot lower, but the cost may be nearly the same.

 The debt is also skewed toward those who are first-generation college students.
 Women and POC are more burdened than their white male counterparts.

 Graduation rates are down, and the time it takes to complete a degree is rising.

 A higher percentage of high schoolers pursue college than did in the past, but they’re not all finishing and not all finishing on time.
 Often, those who don’t complete college leave with some debt.
 They garner no benefit from their incomplete education but still have the debt to show for it.

 According to the government, borrowers are struggling with their student debt payments, and forgiving them would dump this money instead into the economy, where it would promote growth.
 That’s according to the government.

 But federal student loans have been under forgiveness for about two years.